 - Take no action: The copy of the protocol can remain in your Protocol Management page until such time as deemed necessary to edit and submit the version again.
 For example, if you needed to pause a modification review but want to revisit it in the future, you can request a withdrawal from review and then keep the copy to be updated and resubmitted at a later point.
 The “approved” version of the protocol remains the active version with the IRB-SBS and the copy is a working copy until it goes through the review process.

 - Move the protocol copy to the Trash/Recycle Bin: The protocol version will be moved to the Trash/Recycle Bin so that it doesn’t clutter the Protocol Management page.
 The protocol copy is not permanently deleted and can be recovered to be used as an editable version of the protocol.
 Please note that you cannot make another copy of the protocol while there is an active copy of the protocol in the system.
-Instead, you need to recover the copy in the Trash/Recycle Bin and edit that version.
+Instead, you need to recover the copy in the Trash/Recycle Bin and edit that version or use the "permanent delete" link to delete the protocol copy.
 See Trash/Recycle Bin for more information.